New Customer? Get Gold or Silver at Spot!

-As the United States Mint in San Francisco was being completed and the opening was imminent, the few operating private gold firms closed down as they anticipated that the public would demand the Mint’s coins rather than private coinage.
-Even the United States Assay Office closed down operations as they also expected their services to be assumed by the Mint when it opened.
+As the United States Mint in San Francisco was being completed and its opening was imminent, the few operating private gold firms ceased operations, anticipating that the public would demand the Mint’s coins rather than private coinage.
+Even the United States Assay Office ceased operations in 1853, as it expected its services to be assumed by the San Francisco Mint upon its opening.

-In this market, John G, Kellogg formerly of Curtis, Perry and Ward opened his own business in December of 1853 after being spurred on by many local merchants.
+John G. Kellogg, formerly of Curtis, Perry, and Ward, opened his own business in December 1853, with the support of many local merchants.
 Kellogg was originally from New York and had arrived in California as early as 1849.
-Once there, he wound up working for Moffat & Company and gained a stellar reputation.
-This led bankers and merchants to implore Kellogg to open a coining operation until the US Mint began operations.
+There, he worked for Moffat & Company and established a strong reputation.
+This led bankers and merchants to implore Kellogg to open a coining operation until the U.S. Mint began operations in San Francisco.

-Early in February of 1854, Kellogg & Company issued its first gold coins – $20.00 gold coins – and Kellogg claimed he could strike them at the rate of $20,000 of face value on a daily basis – 1,000 coins per day!
-The dies greatly resembled the US coinage of the day making them even more desirable.
-By April 3, 1854, the US Mint opened its doors but it ceased production on numerous occasions during that first year due to shortages of alloys, other chemicals and talented labor – but there was no shortage of gold dust to be turned into coins.
+Early in February 1854, Kellogg & Company issued its first $20 gold coins, and Kellogg claimed he could strike them at a rate of $20,000 in face value per day.
+By April 3, 1854, the San Francisco Mint opened its doors, but it ceased production on numerous occasions during that first year due to shortages of alloys, chemicals, and skilled labor.
+However, there was no shortage of gold dust to be turned into coins.
+In 1855, the San Francisco Mint was operating, but the newly reorganized firm, now called Kellogg & Humbert after adding Augustus Humbert, struck additional $20 coins.

 (1854 $20.00 Gold Coin by Kellogg & Company, Obverse [left], Reverse [right].)

-The U.S. Mint began to satisfy the coinage shortage along with those of Kellogg and Company, whose coins were accepted on a par with the US Mint’s coins.
-In fact, by 1855, with the US Mint still experiencing numerous problems, Kellogg & Co. was supplying 50% more coins than the U.S. Mint.
-The 1,000 coins per day that Kellogg and Co. was originally able to strike had increased to $60 – $80,000 in face value daily – 3 to 4 times its original capacity.
+The U.S. Mint began to address the coinage shortage, as did Kellogg and Company, whose coins were widely accepted in California.
+By 1855, despite ongoing problems at the San Francisco Mint, Kellogg & Co. was producing substantial quantities of $20 gold coins that supplemented Mint output.
+The 1,000 coins per day that Kellogg and Co. was originally able to strike had increased to $60-$80,000 in face value per day, 3-4 times its original capacity.

-The coins struck in 1855 were identical to the 1854 specimens, except for the date on the obverse was changed to 1855.
+The coins struck in 1855 were identical to the 1854 specimens, except that the date on the obverse was changed to 1855.

 (1855 $20.00 Gold Coin by Kellogg & Company, Obverse [left], Reverse [right].)

-But by December of 1855, the US Mint had resolved its problems and began to out-produce Kellogg & Company, which proved to be the death knell for the company.
-By 1860, the original partnership had dissolved and Kellogg once again began an assaying business in San Francisco.
+But by December of 1855, the San Francisco Mint had resolved its problems and began to out-produce Kellogg & Company, which proved to be the death knell for the company.
+By 1860, the original partnership had dissolved, and Kellogg once again began an assaying business in San Francisco.
 That business lasted until 1866.

 Explore More On APMEX